-Over the past seven years, Gov. Rick Scott and Republicans in the Legislature have led an all-out assault on the reproductive rights of Florida women.
-Since he took office in 2011, more than 20 bills have been introduced to eliminate or make it increasingly difficult to access reproductive health care services long allowed in Florida.
+Over the decade, Republicans in the Governor’s mansion and in the Legislature have led an all-out assault on the reproductive rights of Florida women.
+Since 2011, more than 20 bills have been introduced to eliminate or make it increasingly difficult to access reproductive health care services long allowed in Florida.
 We believe in ensuring women have access to the family planning and reproductive health care services they need.
 We believe that every woman – regardless of income, age or marital status – has the fundamental right to decide when and whether to have a child.

-Here are just a few of the more egregious examples of Scott and his legislative allies attacking our reproductive rights:
+Here are just a few of the more egregious examples of attacks on our reproductive rights:

 Medically unnecessary mandatory ultrasound (2011)